 It would be like building a house from scratch but decided to give it away for free and keep living in your rented condo, because you fear the troubles of moving, or you are worried you may not be able to cover maintenance costs.
 You never get to experience the comfort and warmth of the home you have been working on, and you have to live with that decision for the rest of your life.

 Millennials may trade one relationship for another and trick themselves to believe they are in control.
 They may take pride in their casual adventures, in their ability of walking away.
 In the end, everything will work out against them, as they will lose the person they refuse to commit to, and wake up alone, with no one to share their achievements or fears with.

-Don’t be shy, click share to spread a word with your friends and family.
-Also subscribe with us for latest updates.
+Don’t be shy, click share to spread the word with your friends and family.
+Also, subscribe to us for the latest updates.